-Hospitality Management: Graded Unit 1 (HP4V 47)
+Hospitality Management: Graded Unit 1 (J47B 47)

-This 1-credit Unit will provide evidence that students have met the aims of the first year of the Group Award.
+This 1-credit unit will provide evidence that students have met the aims of the first year of the Group Award.
 It assesses the student's ability to integrate knowledge and skills and problem solving across eight of the first year Units.
-This Graded Unit will be assessed by the use of a case study.
+This Graded Unit will be assessed using a case study.